-Interest payments over the course of long-term debt obligations total an estimated \$300.9 million based on final maturity dates of the Company's credit facilities.
-Interest payments are calculated based on the LIBOR rate as of December 31, 2021.
-Actual payments are based on changes in LIBOR and exclude the interest rate derivative agreement the Company entered into in connection with the debt refinancing in October 2021.
+Interest payments over the course of long-term debt obligations total an estimated \$383.8 million based on final maturity dates of the Company's credit facilities.
+Interest payments are calculated based on the LIBOR rate as of December 31, 2022.
+Actual payments are based on changes in LIBOR and exclude the interest rate cap derivative instrument.